Skip to main content

 Care Guide

 Not cultivated intentionally.
-Where it occurs as a weed, management involves preventing seed set by mowing or hand-pulling before panicles ripen in June.
+Where the species occurs as a weed, management involves preventing seed set by mowing or hand-pulling before panicles ripen in June.
 Autumn-germinating seedlings can be controlled by shallow cultivation or targeted herbicide application.
 Improving soil fertility and establishing competitive perennial groundcover reduces establishment.
-In ecological study areas, it is sometimes maintained as a component of ruderal plant communities.
+In ecological study areas, the species is sometimes maintained as a component of ruderal plant communities.

 Pruning

-Not applicable in a horticultural context.
-For weed management, mow or pull plants before seed maturity in June.
+Pruning does not apply in a horticultural context.
+For weed management, plants are mowed or pulled before seed maturity in June.

 Maintenance Level